kakrusch/gramdev/README.md

 ### WH-words in the lexicon:
 The first half of the implementation included adding wh-words to the lexicon, each with different specific properties.
 All wh-words are treated as pronouns, with properties like either possessive or personal pronouns, but each with the property `(^ PRON-TYPE) = int` to mark them as interrogative.
-All wh-words also have both a capital and a lowercased version.
-I used mainly existing features from the XLE Documentation,

-- I added an additional feature (^REL) that can be either "+" or "-", to specify wh-words that can also be relative pronouns.
-This difference is relevant because those pronouns that can be relative must have an NP-position (such as the subject or Object).

-Pronouns that can act as relative pronouns -> can come from subject or object (must be NP)
-- Who: personal pronoun -> 3rd sg agreement in SUBJ
-- Whose and Which: possessive -> agreement with noun in SUBJ
+All wh-words also have both a capital and a lowercase version.
+I mainly used existing features from the XLE Documentation but implemented a `(^REL)= +/-` feature to specify those wh-words that can also be relative pronouns, such as in "Mary, **who** is a cat, appeared".
+This project does not implement relative clauses but the distinction is relevant, as those wh-words that are optionally relative can be used to ask about NPs in `SUBJ` or `OBJ` positions, whereas the other wh-words cannot.
+For example, "Who appeared?" is `+REL` and grammatical, but "Where appeared?" is `-REL` and ungrammatical.

+The pronouns that can act as relative pronouns and are specified as `(^REL)= +` are: *who, whose, which*, and *what*.
+As mentioned, these can ask about the `SUBJ` and `OBJ` of the sentence. *Who* uses the regular pronoun template but is specified as 3rd person sg, as this is how it agrees when in subject position. *Which* and *Whose* use the possessive pronoun structure, but are not specified for person or number, as they can combine with any N and if present in subject position, agreement happens with the N's features not the wh-word.

 - What: possessive and personal -> agreement like the counterparts

+- what: alternatively either like "who" or like "which/whose"

 pronouns that do not act as relative pronouns -> not from subject or OBJ, agreement with subject
 - Where and When: personal -> can be within PP
 - How and Why: personal -> cannot come from PP/strand a P

-optionally relative pronouns:
-- Who: like regular personal pronouns, but is of the type that can be relative
-- Which and Whose: like possessive pronouns, but without PERSON or NUMBER features, as they don't have these features inherently and don't need to agree, as their sister-noun will agree if needed.
-- what: alternatively either like "who" or like "which/whose"

   non-relative pronouns:
   - where and when: like personal pronouns but also without agreement, as they are always from adjuncts and don't need to agree